This Is the Life (Amy Macdonald album): Chart performance

 The album was particularly successful in Germany, spending 57 weeks in the top 20 of the German Albums Chart, 36 weeks in the top 10 of the German albums chart and a total of 100 weeks on the entire chart; it has been certified 5× Platinum (as 2012) for over 1.000,000 copies sold in the country.
 It also spent 57 weeks in the Dutch albums chart and 53 weeks in the Swiss albums chart.

 It has also been certified Gold in Sweden.
 It has been certified Platinum in France for over 220,000 copies sold.
 The album was released in the US on 19 August 2008.

 Track listings

-All tracks were written by Amy Macdonald except where shown.
+All tracks were written by Amy Macdonald except where there are clarifications in the "Writer(s)" column.

 Standard edition

 Deluxe edition

 After the major success of "This Is the Life" across Europe, near the end of 2008 a deluxe version of the album was released.
 The two-disc set include the standard version of the album and a bonus CD with several bonus tracks, live and acoustic versions.